DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/when-to-apply-for-teacher-training.md

 If your application is successful, training providers will invite you to an interview.

-During your application process. you will be asked for:
+During your application process you will be asked for:
 <ul>
   <li>your interview availability </li>
   <li>any special circumstances you have or adjustments you need </li>